-Clean the unit after each use to remove dust, grease, mud, or spilled fuel or oil.
+Always clean the Light Tower after each use to remove dust, grease, mud, or spilled fuel or oil.
 Use soft, clean rags to wipe the cabinet exterior and control panel.
-Low-pressure compressed air (less than 40 PSI [276 kPa]) can be used to remove dust and debris from the cabinet interior.
+Low-pressure compressed air (less than 40 PSI [276 kPa]) can also be used to remove dust and debris from the cabinet interior.

 This unit contains sensitive electronic components that can be damaged by high pressure and heat.
+Therefore:

-Therefore, do not wash the unit with a high pressure hose or power washer.
-Do not wash the engine block or fuel tank with a power washer or steam cleaner.
+- Do not wash the unit with a high pressure hose or power washer. - Do not wash the engine block or fuel tank with a power washer or steam cleaner.
+Water may enter the cabinet and collect in the generator windings or other electrical parts, causing damage.